 Culture, Festivals and Events are abundant, starting with the Old Government House Museum and HLSCC concerts.
 As for sport and recreation activities: rugby, soccer and cricket are among the most prominent – on land of course!

 The world famous full moon party takes place every month in locations Bomba Shack and Trellis Bay.

-The BVI is a great place for kids.
+The British Virgin Islands are a great place for kids.
 Children activities include simple beach time, hiking and even an organized playgroup, meeting twice a week.